 What are you doing to increase diversity in the collaborations you do with your private-label brands?

 We need to improve here, and we're looking into opportunities to partner with diverse influencers on future Nordstrom Made exclusive collections.
-This month, we're pleased to launch the BP.
-Be Proud collection, which is our first gender-inclusive collection, featuring a range of silhouettes for people of all gender identities.
-This is just the start—we're working on more Be Proud collections and are excited to take feedback from our customers as we do that.
+In 2020, we launched the BP.
+Be Proud collection, which was our first gender-inclusive collection, featuring a range of silhouettes for people of all gender identities.
+In 2021, we continued our progress with our partnership with Hilal Ibrahim of Henna & Hijabs to launch our first collection of designer hijabs.
+This is just the start—we're working on more collections and are excited to take feedback from our customers as we do that.

 How do you partner with influencers and bloggers?
 What are you doing to make sure their views align with your own?

 Our commitment to diversity and our zero-tolerance policy for discrimination of any kind extends to the partners we work with.
 We work hard to partner with influencers and bloggers who have similar values to us when it comes to important topics like racism and discrimination.
 When we learn of situations where those values aren't aligned, we immediately address it.
 Many influencers are part of networks that enable them to work with a variety of brands, including Nordstrom.
 We're working closely with those networks to ensure they're taking appropriate steps to make our values and expectations clear.
-While our goal is to work with a diverse mix of influencers, we need to improve and are making it a priority to develop a plan for the next year that will help get us there.
+Our goal is to work with a diverse mix of influencers, and we're making it a priority to develop a plan that will get us there.

-What are you doing to make sure there's more diversity in your marketing campaigns (website, ads, catalogues, social media platforms, etc.)?
+What are you doing to make sure there's more diversity in your marketing campaigns (website, ads, catalogs, social media platforms, etc.)?

 This has been a focus for quite some time.
-The amount of diversity we include in our marketing campaigns and catalogues exceeds the level of diversity we see in North America.
-In 2019, 58% of our casting was diverse, featuring people who represent a range of races, colours, ages, sizes and abilities.
-We're not stopping there.
+The amount of diversity we include in our marketing campaigns and catalogs exceeds the level of diversity we see in North America.
 We must better reflect this diversity in our styling, music, copy and ongoing social media conversations, including vastly improving representation in our influencer partnerships.
 We've also formed a Diversity Marketing Panel comprising Nordstrom employees representing a variety of visible and invisible identities.
 Their insights help shape our strategy, using identity and equity at every touchpoint.